 For years, starting in the 2000s, Missouri was home to more meth lab incidents than any other state.
 In 2011, the state averaged almost 6 meth lab incidents per day, according to Missouri State Highway Patrol.
 Since, Indiana and Tennessee have overtaken the Show Me State in number of meth-related incidents.

 Difficulty Finding Treatment In Rural America

 The primary roadblock many rural Americans face when seeking addiction treatment is access to services.
 82% of people living in rural counties have no access to detox services within their area.
 This means individuals in need of treatment must travel long distances (often multiple times a week) to recover from a drug or alcohol addiction.
 Moreover, many people suffering from addiction have either inadequate means of transportation and/or funds to pay for treatment.

 Exacerbating the problem is the availability of addiction treatment medication from even local healthcare providers.
 Over 60% of rural counties (a majority falling between North Dakota and Texas) have zero physicians with a waiver to prescribe buprenorphine (or Suboxone) for opioid addiction treatment.
 Also, studies show that many physicians with waivers are not prescribing addiction treatment medications at all.

 Traveling For Rehab

 The Substance Abuse and Mental Health Services Administration (SAMHSA) believes that access to proper substance abuse care is vital for reversing the tide of overdose deaths across the country.
 While the Affordable Care Act has increased the availability of treatment options and reduced drug and alcohol rehab costs for many, rural areas still lack many necessary treatment options.
 For some, traveling for rehab is the best way to begin recovery.
 This allows individuals to be more selective when choosing a rehab center.
 Then, individuals are able to free themselves of hometown triggers for substance abuse and focus on healing once they arrive.

 The cost of rehab may be mitigated by insurance (private or publicly-funded) or sliding fee scales.
 The cost of addiction, however, may be a life.
-If you’re considering rehab but would like more information on your options across the country, speak with an addiction treatment provider today.
+If you’re considering rehab but would like more information on your options across the country, speak with a treatment provider today.